Honors Chemistry Guidelines: 2020-2021

 Chemistry is a challenging, cumulative subject.
 You will have a chance to apply learned math skills.
 Success requires staying current and aiming for a real understanding of each concept.

 We practice safe science at all times.
 Horseplay, unauthorized experimentation, vandalism, theft, or intentional violation of any safety policy outlined in your safety rules will result in permanent exclusion from the laboratory activities and area.
 Safety goggles, aprons, and close toe shoes must be worn for ALL laboratory work.
 Gloves are always available.
 Gloves must be worn if your skin is broken/cut, irritated, or overly sensitive; and when specified for work with certain chemicals.
 Inform me of serious allergies.

-Notebooks are to include everything we did in a unit.
-One divider will be moved to the beginning of the unit that you wish me to grade each check.
-Notebook checks will count as a large percentage of your point total each grading period.
-If you are absent, be sure to get class work and notes made up before the notebook check.
+Notebooks are to include all unit assignments.
+One divider is needed to mark the beginning of each unit's work for scoring.
+Notebook checks are a large percentage of the point total each grading period.
+If absent, be sure to get classwork and notes made up before the notebook check.
 Your first and last name must be placed on the cover of the notebook.
-Work is required to be saved in a notebook through the semester:
+Work is required to be saved in a notebook throughout the semester.

 Any scientific or graphing calculator will do.
-You will need a ‘scientific notation’ function.
+You will need a ‘scientific notation’ function, marked 'EE' on the keypad.
 Bring the calculator to class each day.
-The library has calculators available for annual check-out.
+The library has calculators available for annual check-out

 No points are awarded for assignment submissions based on the use of unauthorized materials or the fraudulent use of another person’s work.

-Most of you are counting on this course to prepare you for future science classes; including college chemistry, which you may not take for years.
-In order to meet that goal, you must understand the underlying concepts behind the problems you work or activities in which you participate.
-You will only retain those concepts that you make your own.
-A real understanding of the basic concepts that underlie chemistry is the goal.
+Most students count on this course to prepare them for future science classes; including college chemistry.
+In order to meet that goal, you must understand the underlying concepts behind the problems you work or activities.
+You will only retain concepts that you make your own.
+Do your own work and you achieve real learning.

 Be as kind as you can, to everyone that you can,